Andy4495/Energia-EducationalBP_MKII/README.md

 ## Usage

-The example sketches are available from the `File->Examples->Energia-EducationalBP_MKII` menu.
+The example sketches are available from the `File->Examples->Energia-EBP_MKII` menu.

 ## Documentation